Filed under: Fall / Quick Breads

 Want to get that attractive topping?
 Place a peeled banana on its side and use a paring knife to cut about 1/4 of its width lengthwise.
 This firs step is to remove some unnecessary bottom weight that would otherwise cause the banana to sink into the batter.
 Now cut banana the same way a second time (also about 1/4 of its total width) and flip over (the middle is the prettier because it shows more tiny seeds) and put it on top of the batter once it is in its pan.
 Tbh, I actually did not like the soft mushy banana top post-bake so if you are not into that don’t bother.
 If you want it for the looks – go for it!

-Recipe for pumpkin spice banana bread
+Recipe for pumpkin banana bread

 Pumpkin Spice Banana Bread